Parasite Die-Off Symptoms: What to Expect and How to Manage

 Magnesium Type Best For Usage Tip

-Epsom Salt Muscle Relaxation 20-minute soak before bed
+Epsom Salt Muscle relaxation 20-minute soak before bed

-Magnesium Chloride Energy Production Add to morning shower routine
+Magnesium Chloride Energy production Add to morning shower routine

-Magnesium Glycinate Sleep Support Oral supplement with dinner
+Magnesium Glycinate Sleep support Oral supplement with dinner

 Boosting Energy Levels During Detox